tamarakaufler/warehouse_manager/README.md

 REQUIREMENTS FOR web services implementation

-Provide a RESTful web service with equivalent functionality as the Wardrobe Management web application with GUI (in jeroboam repo).
+Provide a RESTful web service with equivalent functionality as the Wardrobe Management web application with GUI.

 Web Services IMPLEMENTATION